ICE Health Service Corps focused on best patient outcomes

 ICE Health Care System

-IHSC provides direct care to over 118,000 noncitizens housed at 19 IHSC-staffed facilities throughout the nation to include medical, dental and mental health care, and public health services.
-In Fiscal Year (FY) 2022, IHSC oversaw health care for over 120,500 detained noncitizens housed in 163 non-IHSC staffed facilities and directly supported ICE field leadership on medical issues within their area of responsibility.
+In Fiscal Year (FY) 2023, IHSC provided direct care to more than 131,000 noncitizens housed at 19 designated facilities throughout the nation to include medical, dental, and mental health care, and public health services.
+In FY 2023, IHSC oversaw health care for over 191,850 detained noncitizens housed in 128 non-IHSC-staffed facilities and directly supported ICE field leadership on medical issues within their area of responsibility.
 In many instances, the care detained noncitizens receive while in ICE custody is the first professional medical care they have received, and it is common for health screenings to identify chronic and serious health conditions that were previously undiagnosed.

 ICE’s detained noncitizen population presents unique health care challenges.
-Some noncitizens have recently come into the United States under dangerous conditions and may suffer from dehydration, injuries, misdiagnoses, or previously existing medical conditions.
+Some noncitizens come into the United States under dangerous conditions and may suffer from dehydration, injuries, misdiagnoses, or previously existing medical conditions.

 Detainees receive timely medical care